Engee documentation

 Yes

-# Junction temperatures, Tj — transition temperature vector
+# Junction temperatures, Tj — vector of transition temperatures

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR